-I am an Assistant Professor at the University of Hawaiʻi at Mānoa Department of Economics and UHERO.
+I am an Assistant Professor at the University of Hawaiʻi at Mānoa Department of Economics and the University of Hawaiʻi Economic Research Organization (UHERO).

 My research focuses on public economics, with a particular emphasis on the use of theory to inform the design of policy and the interpretation of empirical evidence.
 My work touches on topics in optimal taxation, bunching methodology, political economy, and behavio(u)ral economics.